 “Remember all those supermajority poll results?
 Think where the polls on all these things would be if the press did its job, instead of aligning with the corporations and the political establishment to stonewall and deny.
 The polls would be shifting a lot further.
 Those things the public wants and is told it can’t have would be even more popular.
 One area where polls would shift is where the public would now be positioned on the subject of Democratic Socialism which the public, especially young people are increasingly in favor of.”Michael D. D. White, Everybody’s Realizing It Now, National Notice

 The past few weeks we’ve been researching how a false public perception of a conservative majority was created in hiding the reality of a leftist majority.
-We’ve known the polling data on public opinion for a long time now.
-It was perplexing that not only a majority but a supermajority could exist without most Americans knowing.
+For a long time, we’ve known the polling data on public opinion, from Fox News to PRRI.
+It was perplexing that not only a majority but a supermajority could exist without most Americans knowing and apparently with most political elites not knowing it.
 A little over a decade ago when we discovered that a leftist majority existed, we were maybe too cynical at that point to be surprised, but it did catch us off guard.
 Decades of MSM viewing never indicated even slightly how far left most Americans were.

 It was yet another example of how we had been lied to or misled our entire lives.
 Our minds kept coming back to this over the years, as we looked at more and more data.
 There was one point that drove this home from some years back.
 Pew’s Beyond Red vs. Blue showed that 9%, almost 1 in 10, of Solid Liberals (strongly liberal on every issue) identified as ‘conservative’, but the opposite pattern was barely seen on the other side, maybe like 1-2%.
 This is the result of decades of the Wirthlin effect where symbolic ideology has replaced pragmatic ideology, in forming highly manipulated social identities.